NVIDIA/spark-rapids/docs/get-started/getting-started-databricks.md

     ![Spark Config](../img/Databricks/sparkconfig.png)

-   When you are going to run Pandas UDFs with GPU support from the plugin, at least two additional options
+   When you are going to run Pandas UDFs with GPU support from the plugin, at least three additional options
     as below are required.
 The `spark.python.daemon.module` option is to choose the right daemon module of python for Databricks.
 On Databricks, the python runtime requires different parameters than the Spark one, so this dedicated python deamon module `rapids.daemon_databricks` is created and should be specified here.
 Set the config [`spark.rapids.sql.python.gpu.enabled`](../configs.md) to true to enable GPU support for python.
+And add the path of the plugin jar (supposing it is placed under `/databricks/jars/`) to the `spark.executorEnv.PYTHONPATH` option.
 More details please go to [**GPU Scheduling For Pandas UDF**](../additional-functionality/rapids-udfs.md#gpu-scheduling-for-pandas-udf)

     ```bash
     spark.rapids.sql.python.gpu.enabled true
     spark.python.daemon.module rapids.daemon_databricks
+    spark.executorEnv.PYTHONPATH /databricks/jars/rapids-4-spark_2.12-0.4.1.jar:/databricks/spark/python
     ```

 7. Once you’ve added the Spark config, click “Confirm and Restart”.